 Why do my nails feel weak after removing an enhancement?

 That weak feeling can come from a few places.
-Too much filing during prep can thin the plate.
+Filing past the natural shine—until the surface looks chalky white—removes too much structure and weakens your nail.
 The acetone soak, while necessary, can be very dehydrating.
 But the most common cause of damage is peeling or scraping the product off impatiently instead of letting the acetone do its job.

 What is the fastest manicure option at the salon?